Official Website of the Governor of the Island Territory of St. Maarten

 I wouldn't have even conceived of going considering that NYC was in the midst of being overwhelmed by the first surge of Covid 19.
 Long lines at the Trade Joe's grocery store here on the Upper West Side of Manhattan, wearing masks, social distancing, the wail of ambulances all day, the cheering and clapping honoring our front line medical workers every night at 7:00PM were part of my 2020 Spring.
 Fortunately I was able to carry on my work as a web designer.
 I didn't lose any clients, but we were all holding our breath to see what would happen.
 NYC made it through that horrible Spring and the city is now open.
 I have actually gained two new clients.
-One is a contractor specializing in kitchen modernization and focuses on kitchen cabinet refacing.
-Check them out: https://cabinetrefinishingnyc.com/kitchen-cabinet-refacing/.
-I intend to use their services to update my own kitchen - their work is pretty awesome.
-The other is webstore selling customized sun bonnets - perfect for when the Covid restrictions get lifted.
+One is a contractor specializing in furniture restoration and focuses on expert reupholstery.
+Check them out here: reupholstery NYC.
+They are experienced and their work is recommended by many satified customers - they can make your living room furniture look brand new.
+I intend to use their services to restore our sofa as well as all the comfy chairs in the den - their work is pretty awesome.
+The other is web store selling customized sun bonnets - perfect for when the Covid restrictions get lifted.

 With several vaccines being rolled out over the next couple of months, the folks on St. Maarten are expressing hope that the 2021 St. Maarten Carnival will be able to take place.
 I think that they are being a bit overly optimistic.
 However, I would love to attend, but that really depends upon the vaccine and whether the pandemic is under control.

 About F.E.
 Richards - Governor of St. Maarten